 On day 5 enjoy a guided tour of the incredible Sphinx and Pyramids of Giza.
 The planets oldest tourist attractions, the Pyramids are constructed from over 2.5 million limestone blocks.
 Research suggests it took over 20 years to build the Pyramids and they are an amazing sight to behold.
 You’ll have the opportunity to enter inside one of the Pyramids, whilst an unbelievable experience, do remember the inside of the Pyramids is hot and humid and definitely not recommend for people who are claustrophobic.

-This afternoon we continue to the Egyptian National Museum of Antiquities.
+This afternoon you continue to the Egyptian National Museum of Antiquities.
 Boasting an extensive collection of over 120,000 ancient Egyptian artefacts, there are numerous exhibits to be fascinated by.
 One of the highlights of the museum is the funerary treasures of King Tutankhamen, including his legendary solid gold death mask.
 Also during the visit you can choose to visit the Royal Mummy Room, where 9 royal mummies from the New Kingdom is displayed.

 Overnight: Cairo | Breakfast

 Cairo - Amman - Petra.
-Today we depart Cairo and fly onward to Jordan.
+Today you depart Cairo and fly onward to Jordan.
 Arriving in Amman you’ll be met at the airport before being transferred south to the magical city of Petra.
 The drive time is around 3 hours and you’ll pass some stunning scenery on the way.
 After check in at the hotel the rest of the day is at leisure.

 Overnight: Petra | Breakfast